devanshkv/bowser_slurm_tutorial/your_heimdall_fetch.md

 sbatch -n1 -N1 --partition=gpu --nodelist=notebook --gres=gpu:1 --wrap="heimdall -f name.fil -dm 10 10000 -boxcar_max 512"
 ```

-If you know bad channels to flag (lets say flag channels between 10 and 30), just add `-zap_chans 10 30` to the above command.
+If you know bad channels to flag (let's say flag channels between 10 and 30), just add `-zap_chans 10 30` to the above command.
 This will create `.cand` files.
-The colums of the `.cand` files are:
+The columns of the `.cand` files are:
 - Detection SNR
-- andidate Sample Number (for highest frequency channel)
+- candidate Sample Number (for highest frequency channel)
 - Candidate Time (s)
 - Boxcar Filter Number (e.g. 3 equates to 2^3 or 8 samples)
 - Dispersion Measure Trial Number